14 Good Reasons

 If your vacuum press is one of the Excel™ systems, the connection to the vacuum clamping jig consists of a piece of vacuum tube and "tube adaptor".
 Attach the vacuum tube to the brass barb fitting on the jig.
 Then attach the tube adaptor to the tube.
 The lock-on connector from the vacuum press attaches to the tube adapter.

-If your vacuum press is an auto-cycling model such as the Project: EVS or Project: V2 and you have the clamping add-on kit, you simply connect the vacuum matrix to the blue tubing that is included with the clamping kit.
+If your vacuum press is an auto-cycling model such as the Project: EVS, Project: EVS-2, or Project: V4 and you have the clamping add-on kit, you simply connect the vacuum matrix to the blue tubing that is included with the clamping kit.

 The jig will vacuum itself onto your workbench during use.
 If you need to re-position the jig, you will have to turn off the vacuum system.